LoamNet/net.loam.www/_posts/2019-08-17-websites-on-a-budget.md

 You'll need to update information in the template that's in this repo.
 A text editor that does color syntax highlighting for HTML is recommended - Something like Sublime Text, Notepad++, Atom, or many others!

 If you're looking to test the website out locally before launching, a local webserver is quite useful.
-There's a free, single executable webserver called Mongoose that's available for download at https://cesanta.com/binary.html - just plop it in your directory, and double-click to start it!
+There's a free, single executable webserver called Mongoose that's available for download [on their website](https://cesanta.com/binary.html) - just plop it in your directory, and double-click to start it!
 If you're using it for something professional, you'll want to pick up a Pro license for $10.